syncfusion-content/install-docs/Common/Essential-Studio/Installation/mac-installer/how-to-install.md

    If you receive this alert, follow the below steps for the easiest solution.

-   1. Right-click the downloaded pkg file.
+   1. Right-click the downloaded dmg file.
    2. Select the "Open With" option and choose "DiskImageMounter (Default)".
 The following pop-up appears.

 		![pop-up Image](images/Mac_Catalina_MacOS_Alert2.png)